 I immediately loved it.

-So, if you’re planning to visit the northern Vietnamese city, you’ll find there are tons of awesome Hanoi attractions, places to visit, things to see, and adventures to be had!
+So, if you’re planning to visit this northern Vietnam city, you’ll find there are tons of awesome Hanoi attractions, places to visit, things to see, and adventures to be had!

 Table of Contents